afrase/plugin.video.funimation/README.md

 plugin.video.funimation
 =======================

-An XBMC plugin for funimation.com
+An XBMC plugin for streaming videos from funimation.com